 Additional investigations that may be considered include:

-- Dermatoscopy of hair shafts for nits (head lice) and burrows for scabies mites
+- Trichoscopy (dermoscopy of the hair) for nits (head lice) and burrows for scabies mites

 - Swabs of crusted areas or pustules for bacteriology

 - Scrapings of scaly annular or hairless plaques for mycology

 - Skin biopsy of the primary lesion and secondary rash

 - Blood count in an unwell patient

 - Referral for patch tests, if there is suspicion of contact allergy